MorganKryze/ConsoleAppVisuals/docs/4-examples/index.md

 ## Contributing

-If you use the ConsoleAppVisuals library in your project and would like to share it with the community, feel free to contact us at [morgan@kodelab.fr](mailto:morgan@kodelab.fr).
+If you use the ConsoleAppVisuals library in your project and would like to share it with the community, feel free to reach us at [morgan@kodelab.fr](mailto:morgan@kodelab.fr).

 Before you do, make sure to do the following: